01-edu/public/subjects/ephemeris/README.md

 ### Instructions

 You are already feeling this change in yourself...
 You can know understand why people say that developers are lazy.
 You want to do more, but doing less.
 That's normal.
-Let's try to enhance your own routine, to begin.
+To begin, let's try to enhance your own routine.
 You want to save the world, to change it.
 But to do so, you have to know it.
-Every morning you do the same researches to stay aware and prepared for your new day.
-This project will help you saving this research time.
+Every morning you do the same researches to stay aware and be prepared for your new day.
+This project will help you save this research time.
 We will automate it, in order for you to just get the informations you want by running a script.
 To do so, we will simulate navigation in a browser, get some information from it, and display it all gathered in the console.

 > Your goal for the moment is to gain precious time, automating your own repetitive morning behaviour.
 > This information can be found only in youself.
 It is very personnal, be creative.
 What seems relevant to you to begin a new day?
 This must be ***your own*** ephemeris, that you would like to use every day.